joda/akka-expect/README.md

 -------------------
 <pre><code>  it should "enable explicit assertion of no messages of any kind" in {
     discardService ! "hello"
-    expectActor.expectNothing

-    discardService ! "hello"
-    expectActor expect nothing

-    discardService ! "hello"
     expectActor ? nothing
   }
 </code></pre>

 expectMultiple (ordered)
 ------------------------
-<pre><code>  it should "enable assertion of multiple messages received in specific order (using Seq)" in {
+<pre><code>  it should "enable assertion of multiple messages received in specific order" in {
     echoService ! "hello"
-    echoService ! "world"
-    expectActor expectMultiple List("hello", "world")

-    // ?* is shorthand for expectMultiple
-    echoService ! "hello"
-    echoService ! "world"
-    expectActor ?* List("hello", "world")

-    // you can also use the regular expect, using the inOrder qualifier echoService ! "hello"
     echoService ! "world"
     expectActor ? inOrder("hello", "world")